alice-gh/alice-gh-ui/README.md

 ---

-# My UI theme
+# My UI theme :hamburger:

-A short description of your theme.
+A short description of your theme. :fries:

 ![A screenshot of your theme](https://cloud.githubusercontent.com/assets/378023/8842525/4215f26c-3136-11e5-9d94-d2c078a05d24.png)